-2020 has been the kind of year that most of us could never have imagined.
-For many people, traveling is currently not an option and the thought of being cooped up in our homes for weeks or even months can be daunting for the ones longing for adventure and wanting to fulfill their wanderlust.
+The past year has been the kind of year that most of us could never have imagined.
+For many people, traveling is currently not an option and the thought of being cooped up in our homes for extended periods can be daunting for the ones longing for adventure and wanting to fulfill their wanderlust.

-Why not use this time in isolation to watch some documentaries that will not only keep your travel spirit alive but will also inspire you to explore the world more responsibly once the world returns to normality and travel becomes possible again?
+Why not use this time in isolation to watch some documentaries that will not only keep your travel spirit alive but will also inspire you to explore the world more responsibly once life returns to normality and travel becomes possible again?

-I’ve selected five amazing sustainable travel documentaries that teach us a thing or two about how to minimize our footprint and make a positive impact on the destinations we visit.
+I’ve selected five amazing sustainable tourism documentaries that teach us important lessons on why we should try to minimize our footprint and make a positive impact on the destinations we visit.
 These movies deal with highly important issues in the travel industry such as the impact of mass tourism, gentrification, environmental damage, and loss of identity, and present ideas on how to avoid contributing to these problems.

 Disclosure: This article contains affiliate links from which I may make a commission at no additional cost to you if you make a purchase.

 As the name suggests, this eye-opening documentary explores the topic of overtourism and its impact on vacation hotspots such as Venice, Barcelona, and the island of Gili Trawangan in Indonesia.

 Through a series of interviews with the residents of these destinations, the movie illustrates the damaging effects that an increasing number of visitors can have on culture, infrastructure and the quality of life for locals.
 It also outlines six factors that are contributing to the exponential growth in the tourism industry: ultra-cheap flights, insincere travel writing, cruise lines, holiday apartments, changing demographics and ‘honeypot’ sites that everyone wants to visit at the same time.